keenlabs/Keen-Docs/source/data-analysis/extractions.rst

 The following types of Data Extractions are currently supported in the Keen Analysis API:

-*  :ref:`extraction-to-file` - a .CSV file with all of your events (or a subset of them)
+*  :ref:`extraction-to-file` - request a .CSV file with all of your events (or a subset of them)
-*  :ref:`JSON-data-extraction` - a get request that returns your event data in JSON format
+*  :ref:`JSON-data-extraction` - extract all of an collection's events in JSON format
+*  :ref:`last-events` - extract the most recent N events in a given event collection
-*  :doc:`list` - a list of unique properties (for example user names)
+*  :doc:`list` - extract a list of unique properties values (for example user names)

 .. _extraction-to-file: